 purée the chiles, garlic, and some lime juice

 Unless you have an in with a resident of New Mexico, it is hard to get your hands on the real deal.
 I know, I know – people in California and Colorado say they have had roasted green chiles.
 Those are probably poblanos or anaheims or some other variety of chili pepper.
 Walking around the farmer’s market and seeing the chilis roasting in the drums, I’ve often said, “Hey – they’re roasting green chiles!” and Jeremy will scrutinize and correct, “Those aren’t New Mexico green chiles.”
 What he means is that they aren’t Hatch green chiles, which are the green chiles of choice.
 You see, New Mexicans are very particular about their green chile and having had the real deal, I can vouch for them.
 Canned green chiles are about as good as mushy rice – don’t even bother.
-Well, I went in search of an online source for green chiles (frozen roasted is probably best as the fresh need to be roasted pronto and you’ll likely end up freezing them yourself anyway) and found a place that seems pretty reliable in Albuquerque.
-Try New Mexico Chili for mail order.
-They aren’t paying me (they don’t even know I exist), I just hate to offer up a recipe around an ingredient that is not easy to get your hands on.
+Well, I went in search of an online source for green chiles (frozen roasted is probably best as the fresh need to be roasted pronto and you’ll likely end up freezing them yourself anyway) and found a place right in Hatch, New Mexico.
+Try The Hatch Chile Store for mail order.
+They aren’t paying me, I just hate to offer up a recipe around an ingredient that is not easy to get your hands on.

 mix the purée into the mayonnaise